 Even though I am a native Cantonese speaker and a fluent Mandarin speaker who tries to speak Cantonese to my children all day long, I found that it was almost impossible to teach them to read and write Chinese without any Chinese books.
 I brought some of my favorite Chinese books from Hong Kong to the States, and I only had a few very simple children’s books that my parents shipped to me.
 This made it difficult to encourage my children to learn Chinese without any physical resources.

 Chinese characters are not easy to learn or memorize because they are like complex pictures with meanings and sounds in each character.
 It takes a lot of visual input, (e.g. consistent reading, dictation, etc.) to be able to read Chinese.
 I can’t remember how many books I had to read, memorize, and hand copy, in order to pass all my exams.

 I want my children to think knowing Chinese is cool and fun, and I want them to understand that Chinese is also in their blood and heritage.
 That’s why I created these Chinese resources for my children, and I hope they can help yours as well.

 How does it Work?

-I am not an expert of early childhood or reading, but I have actual children who are learning English & Chinese right now.
+I am not an expert in early childhood or reading, but I have actual children who are learning English & Chinese right now.
 My goal is to create a friendly environment at home which will increase their love of the Chinese language and encourage them to learn and understand Chinese culture.

 Here is a sample of my theme: SUMMER.